Are CVs the best tool for hiring? Here’s what the data says

 Problems filtering candidates by CV

-For example, 56% of respondents admitted that they have trouble identifying whether applicants have the necessary skills for a role based on their resumes alone.
+In our survey, 56% of respondents admitted that they had trouble identifying whether applicants had the necessary skills for a role based on their resumes alone.
 It’s a thought echoed by many experts in the field.

 Frank L Schmidt quote on how level of education affects job performance